karilint/mammalbase/documentation/mammalbase/arch/data-architecture.md

 The directory contains files for different types of models by category.
 Order is kept by the subpackage `mb.models` meaning that all models are impoted in `__init__.py`.
 This how models can be imported elsewhere directly from subpackage like `from mb.models import ...`.
-Failing to do show may result in duplicates of models.
+Failing to do so may result in duplicates of models, failing migrations and **hard to track down errors**.

 All the models in `mb` inherit from `BaseModel` which is defined in [`/app/mb/models/base_model.py`](../../../app/mb/models/base_model.py) file.